Generation and read-out of many-body Bell correlations with a probe qubit

-In this work, we show that a single qubit interacting with an $N$-qubit ensemble can generate and certify quantum correlations.
+In this work, we demonstrate that a single qubit interacting with an $N$-qubit ensemble can perform the aforementioned two tasks of generating and certifying quantum correlations.
 First, it can effectively initiate the OAT dynamics within the system.
 Second, we show that a single qubit can act as a probe to extract information from the system.
 Simple measurements on the probe enable us to verify the entanglement depth and many-body Bell correlations of a wide range of systems governed by Lipkin-Meshkov-Glick (LMG) Hamiltonians~\cite{Lipkin1965I, Lipkin1965II, Lipkin1965III}.
 These LMG models include OAT systems and describe interacting Bose-Einstein condensates (BECs) and long-range spin-1/2 chains in the lowest momentum mode.
 Additionally, they describe phonon- and photon-mediated interactions in spin-1/2 chains where the Dicke manifold is protected by an energy gap.

-The probe qubit has been used to locate quantum critical points in Ising-type chains and to diagnose phase transitions by monitoring its coherence over time~\cite{Quan2006PRL,Zhang2008PRL}.
+A single qubit connected to a many-body system can reveal the characteristic function of the work distribution~\cite{PhysRevLett.110.230601}.
+The probe qubit has been used to localize quantum critical points in Ising-type chains and to diagnose phase transitions by monitoring its coherence over time~\cite{Quan2006PRL,Zhang2008PRL}.
 It can detect nonergodicity and many-body localization in disordered spin chains~\cite{vanNieuwenburg2016PRB,Hetterich2018PRB} as well as determine ground-state phases and phase boundaries in the XXZ chain~\cite{Plodzien2025PRB}.
-Furthermore, it provides access to the generation of entanglement and its spread across spatial cuts~\cite{SzaboTrivedi2022PRA,DoggenGornyiMirlin2024PRB,gessner2014local}.
+Furthermore, it provides access to the generation of entanglement~\cite{Chiara_2006,Fogarty:12,PhysRevA.95.052132} and its spread across spatial cuts~\cite{SzaboTrivedi2022PRA,DoggenGornyiMirlin2024PRB,gessner2014local}.
 Meanwhile, qubit-only protocols determine whether a qubit becomes entangled with the environment during pure dephasing~\cite{Roszak2019PRA,Roszak2020PRR,Salamon2023,Strzalka2024PRA}.
 Little is known about using a single-qubit probe to generate and detect many-body quantum correlations.
 This work aims to bridge this gap by providing an experimentally friendly recipe for accomplishing these important steps for emerging quantum technologies.